-Unlike their Catholic counterparts, the majority of Church of Ireland clergymen recorded burials as well as baptisms and marriages.
-These burial registers are often also of interest for families of other denominations; the sectarian divide appears to have narrowed a little after death.
-The information given for burials was rarely more than the name, age and townland, making definite family connections difficult to establish in most cases.
-However, since early burials generally record the deaths of those born well before the start of the register, they can often be the only evidence on which to base a picture of preceding generations, and are particularly valuable because of this.
+Unlike their Roman Catholic counterparts, the majority of Church of Ireland clergymen recorded burials as well as baptisms and marriages.
+These burial registers are often also of interest for families of other denominations; the sectarian divide appears to have narrowed a little after death, or perhaps the Anglican monopoly of burial grounds in urban areas may be responsible.
+The information given for burials rarely consists of more than the name, age and townland, making definite family connections difficult to establish.
+However, as early burials generally record the deaths of those born well before the start of the register, they can be the only evidence on which to base a picture of preceding generations, and are particularly valuable because of this.

 Church of Ireland baptismal records almost always supply only:

 Quite often, the address is also given, but this is by no means as frequent as in the case of Catholic registers.
 The omission of the mother's maiden name can be an obstacle to further research.
 From about 1820, the father's occupation is supplied in many cases.

 As the Church of Ireland was the Established Church, the only legally valid marriages, in theory at least, were those performed under its aegis.